HelloWorld-1017/HelloWorld-1017.github.io/_posts/quotes/2022-09-28-When-a-measure-becomes-a-target.md

 ---
-title: "Goodhart's law, \"When a measure becomes a target, it cease to be a good measure.\""
+title: \"When a measure becomes a target, it cease to be a good measure.\"
 toc: false
 categories:
  - Mathematics